openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The algorithm-specific fields consists of the output of the encryption procedure described in {{ecc-mlkem-encryption}}:

- - A fixed-length octet string representing an ECC ephemeral public key in the format associated with the curve as specified in {{ecc-kem}}.
+ - A fixed-length octet string representing an ECDH ephemeral public key in the format associated with the curve as specified in {{ecc-kem}}.

  - A fixed-length octet string of the ML-KEM ciphertext, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.